jcortenbach/openspoolman/README.md

    - set PRINTER_ACCESS_CODE - On your printer clicking on Setting -> Lan Only Mode -> Access Code (you _don't_ need to enable the LAN Only Mode)
    - set PRINTER_IP - On your printer clicking on Setting -> Lan Only Mode -> IP Address (you _don't_ need to enable the LAN Only Mode)
    - set SPOOLMAN_BASE_URL - according to your SpoolMan installation without trailing slash
+   - set AUTO_SPEND - to True if you want for system to track your filament spending (check AUTO_SPEND issues below) default to False
  - Run the server (wsgi.py)
  - Run Spool Man
  - Add following extra Fields to your SpoolMan: